bootstrap-vue-next/bootstrap-vue-next/docs/components/Overlay.md

 be placed as a descendant of a `position: relative` element ([non-wrapping mode](#non-wrapping-mode)).

 The overlay visibility is controlled via the `show` prop.
-By default the overlay is _not_ shown.
+By default, the overlay is _not_ shown.

 <div class="alert alert-info">
   <p class="mb-0">